 Relax!”
 The placating hand he raised toward her had the exact opposite effect.
 “You’re getting yourself worked up over nothing.
 Get in the car, and I’ll show you you don’t have anything to worry about.”

 Except she had everything to worry about.
 Her life as she knew it was crumpling more and more every day, she was currently operating without a backup, and now she was facing the very real possibility of getting into the same car that nearly killed her and Noel with a torrential downpour looming somewhere off in the night sky.
-As if to confirm her suspicions, a murmur of thunder sounded off behind the trees covering the mansion’s secluded driveway.
+As if to confirm her suspicions, a murmur of thunder sounded from behind the trees covering the mansion’s secluded driveway.

 Drawing in her hand, she took a single step back toward the front door.